yingweiwo

 Effects During Pregnancy and Lactation

-Filgotinib is not approved in the United States by the Food and Drug Administration.
-No information is available on the clinical use of filgotinib during breastfeeding.
-The European manufacturer recommends that breastfeeding be discontinued during filgotinib therapy.
+Figotinib has not been approved by the U.S. Food and Drug Administration (FDA).
+There is currently no information regarding the clinical use of filgotinib during lactation.
+The European manufacturer recommends discontinuing breastfeeding during filgotinib treatment.

 References